-- 1. Demonstrate competency in presentation skills, including organization, eye contact, volume, pacing, and visual aids, using a wide variety of software tools to enhance business communication, including written reports and business plans. - 2.
-Perform and interpret basic business math calculations (e.g., mark-ups, interest rates, ratios, etc.), business accounting principles, basic financial reports and bookkeeping. - 3.
-Understand the basic concepts associated with business ethics and the importance of developing and adhering to a strong set of generally accepted ethical principles. - 4.
-Demonstrate basic principles of human relationship skills to successfully interrelate with customers, associates, employees, and superiors in a business setting. - 5.
-Think logically and analytically in proposing plans and creating strategies including layout, material handling, communications, shipping utilities, and building design that may be considered in complex warehousing and logistics issues organizations. - 6.
-Understand the concepts necessary to address warehouse and logistics trade-offs between space and time in optimizing a modern warehousing and logistics organization while recognizing the social and ethical responsibilities within an organization to function effectively. ure Hrs Hours in Class
+- Demonstrate competency in presentation skills including organization, eye-contact, volume, pacing, and visual aids, utilizing a wide variety of computer software tools to enhance business communication media including written reports and business plans; - 2.
+Perform and interpret basic business math calculations (e.g., mark-ups, interest rates, ratios, etc.), business accounting principles, basic financial reports and bookkeeping fundamentals; - Understand the basic concepts associated with business ethics and the importance of developing and adhering to a strong set of generally-accepted ethical principles; - 4.
+Demonstrate basic principles of human relationship skills which can be used to successfully interrelate with customers, associates, employees, and superiors in a business setting; Understand basic economics, various economic systems, legal and regulatory requirements for business and industry and their impact on business; - Think logically and analytically in proposing plans and creating strategies including layout, material handling, communications, shipping utilities, and building design that may be considered in complex warehousing and logistics issues facing organizations; and - Understand the concepts necessary to address warehouse and logistics trade-offs between space and time in optimizing a modern warehousing and logistics organization while recognizing the social and ethical responsibilities within an organization to function effectively in the environment.

-Course Sequ ance. -ect ab- -Tr Cred

-• •
+Lecture Lab Hours Credits

+Hours Hours in Class

+Course Sec quence

 BUS 223 Distribution & Transportation 3 0 3 3

 MKT 216 Retail Organization & Management 3 0 3 3

 BUS 200 Principles of Management 3 0 3 3

 BUS 255 Inventory & Warehouse Management 3 0 3 3

 BUS 204 Project Management 3 0 3 3

 Total 15 0 15 15